 Recently, I mothballed my 3 x Gev IV servers in replacement of my new home lab.
-I wanted to find a use for them so I decided to use one as a Sophos UTM firewall.
+Being they were just lying around, I wanted to find a use for them.
+I decided to use one as a Sophos UTM firewall.
 The motherboard is the Gigabyte MX31-BS0 and it should work quite well for that purpose.
 However, after powering up the server it beeped with 2 Beeps followed by 4 Beeps, then the server would boot to BIOS and go to the Recovery Page displaying this message – ‘ROM Image is Not Loaded.
 ROM Image Update Denied Error.’

 Looking up the beep codes this indicated a ‘Recovery Started’ and ‘S3 Resume failure’

 Things I tried –

 - Ensured all BIOS settings were correct and enabled (per various blog posts)

 These things didn’t resolve the issue.
 I started to think about flashing the BIOS but didn’t, and then it hit me what if there was a jumper miss-match?
 Its not likely, being I’ve had this system working for quite a while.

 The Very Simple Solution – For some reason jumper #4 was missing, I simply replaced the jumper and the system booted normally.
 I can only guess it came loose at some point and fell off.
 I could also see how someone installing the RAM could have bumped it loose.